helvy.co.uk

 Dietary Sources

-Foods that support Cystatin C levels
+Which foods support Cystatin C levels?

 Cystatin C is produced internally — diet supports the kidney environment, not the marker itselfAdequate hydration (target pale-straw urine)Moderate protein intake — 1.0-1.6 g/kg/day for most adultsOmega-3 fish (salmon, mackerel, sardines) for kidney inflammation controlBerries and dark leafy greens for endothelial protectionLimit ultra-processed food and added sugar (both elevate kidney workload)